Insects & Disease

 Tree Healthcare

 While there are many health issues trees can struggle with, below are some of the most common in the Eastern Pennsylvania region.
 While these issues can seriously weaken a tree and, in many cases, lead to an early death, they are also issues that are able to be managed under the proper care.
 Allow the experts from Strunk Tree Service to educate your community on the risks to your trees, as well as what steps should be taken to keep your trees as healthy as possible.
+Contact us today to get started.

 Watch out for: